Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

-For better presentation, we also contour the moment-0 maps integrated in the same velocity range from the high-resolution data cube on the JWST RGB image in Figure~\ref{etdfig4}.
-The disturbed galaxies could also be identified with the off-center/elongated features from the high-resolution image.
+For better presentation, we also contoured the moment-0 maps integrated in the same velocity range from the high-resolution data cube on the JWST RGB image in Extended Data Figure 1.
+The disturbed galaxies could also be identified with the off-centre/elongated features from the high-resolution image.

-To further show the significance of the emission outside the main part of galaxies, we compared these signals to the background noise level.
-First, in the moment-0 maps, we fit the Gaussian function to the distribution of noise within a synthesized beam exclusively with negative values to avoid including any unclassified emission.
-Then the fluxes from apertures of the same shape as the synthesized beam around the galaxies are derived and compared to the noise standard derivation.
-We show the significance of these extended emission for D1-D5 in Figure~\ref{etdfig5}.
+To further show the significance of the emission outside the main group of galaxies, we compared these signals to the background noise level.
+First, in the moment-0 maps we fitted the Gaussian function to the distribution of noise within a synthesized beam exclusively with negative values to avoid including any unclassified emission.
+The fluxes from apertures of the same shape as the synthesized beam around the galaxies were then derived and compared to the noise standard deviation.
+We show the significance of the extended emission for D1-D6 in Extended Data Figure 4.

-We note that the above significance test would underestimate the significance of our disturbed galaxies, because the continuity in the velocity, the irregular and extended shapes in spatial distribution have not been well accounted for.
+We note that the above significance test would underestimate the significance of our disturbed galaxies, because the continuity in the velocity, the irregular and extended shapes in spatial distribution have not been fully accounted for.

+To further verify the disturbance in these galaxies originates from the dense environment or from the intrinsically irregular shape at high redshift, we used a sample of field galaxies with JWST F444W imaging (JWST images from refs.~\cite{Sun:2024,Sun+2026,Casey:2023,D'Eugenio:2024}) and ALMA CO(3-2)/CO(2-1) observations (D.L. et al., manuscript in preparation; CO data were collected from ALMA archive with the following programme IDs: 2021.1.01291.S, 2017.1.00270.S, 2018.1.00543.S and 2015.1.01590.S).
+After decreasing the resolution to $\sim 1.1''$, we performed the same morphological diagnostics used for the cluster galaxies.
+The result is shown in {Fig.~\ref{fig3}}.
+Most field galaxies locate in the same region as the normal galaxies in CLJ1001, which cannot explain the large fraction of disturbed galaxies in CLJ1001.